 Resolution With Lingering Questions

-Our conversation continues as we discuss notification responsibilities, myself alternating between anger, thankfulness, and horror that these scripts were run on personal home labs instead of work equipment.
-Thank you, COVID-19?
+Our conversation continues as we discuss notification responsibilities, myself alternating between anger, relief, and horror that these scripts were run on personal home labs instead of work equipment.

 Ryne had run what appeared to be the original script inside the GitHub repository of a Curtis Brazzell, while I had run the derivation from a user whose account was less than a week old, l33terman6000.
 Both scripts had nested base64 payloads that pointed to two different IP addresses in the AWS cloud.
 Was the first one a joke that the second person forked and turned malicious?
 At Ryne’s recommendation, I put both addresses into VirusTotal.
 Nothing.